 Personal biodata refers to a range of personal details or information about an individual.
 These pieces of information are key to profiling the individual in question.
 It is not unusual for personal biodata to be requested when you are completing certain applications.

-Examples of personal biodata include but is not limited to: Name, Age, Date of Birth, Gender, Contact Information, Height, Occupation, Weight, Marital Status, Religion, and State of Residence.
+Examples of personal biodata include but are not limited to: Name, Age, Date of Birth, Gender, Contact Information, Height, Occupation, Weight, Marital Status, Religion, and the State of Residence.

-Some organisations may require you to provide information about your health as part of personal biodata.
-Information typically requested include blood group, genotype and disability status.
+Some organizations may require you to provide information about your health as part of personal biodata.
+Information typically requested include blood group, genotype, and disability status.

-Please note that the information requested as personal biodata may differ slightly based on the organisation or institution requesting this.
+Please note that the information requested as personal biodata may differ slightly based on the organization or institution requesting this.

-Some organisations require candidates applying for a job to provide a job biodata where they highlight their skills.
-Some times, a job biodata replaces a curriculum vitae (CV) or resumé.
+Some organizations require candidates applying for a job to provide a job biodata where they highlight their skills.
+Sometimes, a job biodata replaces a curriculum vitae (CV) or resumé.
 It is used as a means of validity assessment for employers in the selection of their workforce.
 A job biodata contains some personal biodata plus other information.